ice5555/IV_Project/A/README.md

-# PlanA - Data Analysis and Visualization
+# System_A - Data Analysis and Visualization

-This project contains `PlanA.ipynb`, a Jupyter Notebook for data analysis and visualization.
+This project contains `System_A.ipynb`, a Jupyter Notebook for data analysis and visualization.
 It utilizes `pandas` for data processing and `altair` for visualization.